chengeric155/Wheel-of-Fortune-Analysis/index.md

 than the previous `F`, `W`, and `V`.

 Because of this, `B`, `M`, `P` and `U` are probabilistically the most helpful guesses a contestant can give in the final round.
+Other good consonants to give are `P`, `G`, and `Y`.
 For a safer approach, one could stick with `C`, `H`, `D`, and any other vowel.

+Of course, these recommendations are for a general case.
+Every letter in every puzzle will have their own unique TF-IDF score.
+In addition, this analysis did not consider factors which we may subconsciously take into account, such as position and letter pairings.
+If you trust that there are patterns or factors that will increase your probability of solving a particular puzzle, they more-than-likely will, given the natural strength in language we all have.
+Trust your intuition.
+Enjoy the game.